Helen-sew/kids-recipes/README.md

-# Table of contents
+## Table of contents
 * Project Title
 * Project Demo
 * Project Motivation
 * Technologies
+* Wireframes
-* Wireframes and user authentication flow
+* Project scope and implementation
+* Special features
 * Challenges

-#Project Title : Kid's Recipes App for Caring Mothers
+## Project Title : Kid's Recipes App for Caring Mothers

-Project motivation : this app allows user to search for kid's friendly and easy family recipes.
-Meanwhile, allows them to share recipes by creating, updating and deleting.

-Project Demo
+## Project Demo
 https://helen-sew.github ....
 https://heroku

+## Project motivation
+Many parents nowadays are busy working to make ends meet.
+They are too busy to plan and prepare healthly meals for thier kids.
+This app allows them to search for recipes and plan ahead.
+With this app, parents can share recipe with other parents by creating thier own recipe.
+They can update, delete and leave comments on each recipe to share tips to make meal planning easier for busy parents.
+At the end, they can view all the recipes created by themselve from myRecipes page.

-Technologies
+## Technologies
 * Node.js,
 * Express
 * EJS (use partials)